sl-antoineguillemoto/dojo-typescript/slides/intro.md

-# Firebase
+# TypeScript

-- Authentification
-- Database ( nosql )
-- Hosting
+- Superset of Javascript
-- Lambda function
+- Javascript is valid Typescript
-- ...
+- Type inference